FreeYourStream/freedeck-configurator/README.md

 - **Image Preview** When you click the preview image which in the beginning is just a black box, you can upload an image to then tweak to your liking.
   - **Right click menu** When you right click the preview, the context menu shows up where you can delete the image you uploaded or make it a default back button.
 More on this later!
-- **Text** If you only want text, just enter your text into the text box and choose your font size below it.
+- **Text** If you only want text, just enter your text into the text box and choose your font size below.
 - **Icon width** You can also combine both steps to have text next to an image/icon.
 If you had an image before and **now only want text** you can right click the image preview and delete the image.
 - **Invert** This button toggles color inversion.
 As your background should be transparent or black.
 If it isn't (too bright or even white for example) you can invert the colors of this image so the background becomes dark
 - **Dither** This button enables dithering.
 Dithering should be used for photo like images.
 It can _emulate_ colors between white and black.
 Disable dithering for icons in most cases.